BuckarooBanzeye/WhereEverYouGoThereYouAre/README.md

 #### Prerequisites:

   1. Have Docker installed on your machine.
 Use the Docker website to do the install.
+  2. Install `Visual Studio Code` with Docker integration (instructions below) or use your preferred editor.

 #### Windows 10: Installing Docker